 - Diversify.
 Try and volunteer if you can and get some shadowing experience, or talk to people in the field.

-“As you finish your graduate program and you're about to start your new job, I know it can be overwhelming.
-I guess the biggest piece of advice is, take a deep breath.
+- I guess the biggest piece of advice is, take a deep breath.
 You know more than you know.
 You are smart, you can do it.
-You've got this, and you're going to be great. “
+You've got this, and you're going to be great.

 ICP 3101W Proposal Development (then taught by Amy Burger Sánchez)